Tyler Clippard: Washington Nationals

-Since 2010, Clippard has pitched exclusively out of the bullpen; primarily in the eighth inning.
+From 2010 onward, Clippard pitched exclusively out of the bullpen, primarily in the eighth inning.
 That season, Clippard and Drew Storen served as setup pitchers to Matt Capps.
 After pitching effectively in the first half of the season, Clippard and Capps earned the nickname "Clip and Save".
 Clippard finished eighth in the National League in appearances, with 78.
 He won eleven games on the season, which led the team.

 In the first half of the 2011 season, Clippard had a 1–0 record and 1.73 ERA.
 He struck out 63 batters and allowed only 26 hits in 51 1/3 innings pitched, and allowed only six of 32 inherited runners to score.
 For his achievements, Clippard was selected to appear in the All-Star Game.
 He earned the victory for the National League as the game's winning pitcher, despite not retiring a batter.
 Adrián Beltré, the only batter Clippard faced, singled, but Hunter Pence threw out José Bautista at home plate, and the NL took the lead in the next inning.
 Clippard finished the season with a 3–0 record, a 1.83 ERA, and 104 strikeouts in 88 1/3 innings pitched across 72 appearances.
 He led the National League in win probability added.

 Before the 2012 season, Clippard and the Nationals agreed to a one-year contract worth $1.65 million, avoiding salary arbitration.
 Clippard became the de facto closer for the Nationals in the first half of the 2012 season.
 After injuries to Storen and Brad Lidge, Henry Rodríguez became the closer, but Rodriguez lost the job to Clippard due to his struggles.
 The Nationals kept Clippard as their closer even after Storen returned to the team.
 He received the MLB Delivery Man of the Month Award for his performance in June 2012, recording ten saves in ten opportunities, and allowing zero runs in 11 2/3 innings pitched.

 Clippard earned $4 million in 2013.
 He had a 6–3 record with a 2.41 ERA and 73 strikeouts in 71 innings pitched.
 Clippard and the Nationals agreed on a $5.875 million salary for the 2014 season.
-He appeared in 20 of the Nationals' first 40 games, and struggled with poor command of his pitches.
+He appeared in 20 of the Nationals' first 40 games and struggled with poor command of his pitches.
 His command improved as his workload decreased, and he was named to the appear in the 2014 All-Star Game.
 He ended the season with a 2.18 ERA, and led MLB with 40 holds.

-Oakland Athletics and New York Mets
+Oakland Athletics

 The Nationals traded Clippard to the Oakland Athletics for Yunel Escobar on January 14, 2015.
 Clippard and the Athletics agreed on an $8.3 million salary for the 2015 season.
 With Athletics' closer Sean Doolittle beginning the season on the disabled list, Clippard served as the team's closer.
 Clippard saved 17 games for the Athletics, pitching to a 2.79 ERA in 38 2/3 innings.